-If you have questions or concerns about what is healthy, unhealthy, or abusive behavior in an intimate relationship, advocates are avaliable to provide information and support.
+If you have questions or concerns about what is healthy, unhealthy or abusive behavior in an intimate relationship, advocates are available to provide information and support.
 Speak with an advocate at the National Domestic Violence Hotline 24/7.
 It is completely free, anonymous and confidential.

-- push, shove, or throw your partner around (into walls, floor, etc)?
+- Push, shove or throw your partner around (into walls, floors, etc.)?

-- slap your partner with an open hand? make your partner ask you for permission?
+- Slap your partner with an open hand?

 If you identify with any of these behaviors, it may be helpful to consult with a Battering Intervention and Prevention Program for support.
 Contact the National Domestic Violence Hotline to locate a BIPP near you.